symfony/symfony-docs/service_container.rst

     $logger = $container->get('logger');
     $entityManager = $container->get('doctrine.entity_manager');

-The container is the *heart* of Symfony: it allows you to standardize and centralize the way objects are constructed.
-It makes your life easier, is super fast, and emphasizes an architecture that promotes reusable and decoupled code.
-It's also a big reason that Symfony is so fast and extensible!
+The container allows you to centralize the way objects are constructed.
+It makes your life easier, promotes a strong architecture and is super fast!

-Finally, configuring and using the service container is easy.
-By the end of this article, you'll be comfortable creating your own objects via the container and customizing objects from any third-party bundle.
-You'll begin writing code that is more reusable, testable and decoupled, simply because the service container makes writing good code so easy.

 Fetching and using Services
 ---------------------------

-The moment you start a Symfony app, the container *already* contains many services.
+The moment you start a Symfony app, your container *already* contains many services.
 These are like *tools*, waiting for you to take advantage of them.
 In your controller, you have access to the container via ``$this->container``.
 Want to :doc:`log </logging>` something?
 No problem::